freenas/freenas-docs/userguide/storage.rst

 * The %brand% encryption design is only suitable for safe disposal of disks independent of the encryption key.
 As long as the key and the disks are intact, the system is vulnerable to being decrypted.
-The protect the key by a strong passphrase and secure any backups of the key.
+  Protect the key with a strong passphrase and secure all backups of it.

 * If the encryption key is lost, the data on the disks is inaccessible.
 Always back up the key!